-To access internet, you need a client and a server.
-A client is the browser where you type the website like Mozilla, Chrome, and Safari.
+To access the internet, you need a client and a server.
+A client is a browser where you type the website like Mozilla, Chrome, and Safari.

 The server is where the website files you are trying to access is hosted.
 For example, to access Gmail, you type Gmail in google (client) from Gmail server.

 Each time you type a website to visit, your browser (client) sends a request to the server and server generates a response to the client.

 The response is technically referred to as the status code.
 Since the website uses HTTP, the responses are referred to as the HTTP status code.